Pardoxa/net_ensembles/README.md

 ### Note

-On a 64 bit system drawing an usize consumes more than on a 32 bit system, therefore ensembles drawn etc. are affected by the size of `usize`.
+On a 64 bit system drawing an usize consumes more randomness than on a 32 bit system, therefore ensembles drawn etc. are affected by the size of `usize`.

 ## Graph